 GABA functions as a neurotransmitter in the brain, and can help the body manage stress.
 Its dose is 50 mg in Olly Stress Gummies.
-A thorough review in the Frontiers in Neuroscience Journal found that the effective dose range of GABA for stress reduction was from 2.01 mg - 100 mg, so this ingredient should be effective.
+A thorough review in the Frontiers in Neuroscience Journal found that the effective dose range of GABA for stress reduction was from 2.01 mg to 100 mg, so we would consider this ingredient and dosage effective.

 The second ingredient is l-theanine at 50 mg.
 This seems significantly underdosed according to this medical review which concluded: “Our findings suggest that supplementation of 200-400 mg/day of l-theanine may assist in the reduction of stress and anxiety…”.

 Lemon balm extract is the final ingredient at a dose of 75 mg, which again appears significantly underdosed.
-Examine reviewed over 10 studies on lemon balm and stated that the lowest active supplemental dose appears to be 300 mg.
+Examine reviewed over 10 studies on lemon balm and stress, and concluded that the lowest therapeutic dose appears to be 300 mg.

 Olly Vitamins Review

-Olly sells gummy multivitamins, with products for men, women and children.
+Olly sells gummy multivitamins with separate products for men, women and children.

-We know from medical research that multivitamin use is not associated with any positive health outcomes on a population level, so paying for a health product which already has no benefit on average, which contains added sugar, seems pointless.
+We know from medical research that multivitamin use is not associated with any positive health effects on a population level, so we typically don't recommend multivitamins to healthy individuals.

 Olly Probiotic Gummies Review

-Olly sells three standalone probiotic gummies: Probiotic Tropical Mango, Probiotic Bramble Berry, and Extra Strength Probiotics.
+Olly sells three probiotic gummies: Probiotic Tropical Mango, Probiotic Bramble Berry, and Extra Strength Probiotics.
 The ingredients list above is from the Tropical Mango flavor.

 These products all also contain more added sugar than Olly’s products we previously reviewed, with 4 g added sugar per serving.
 We find added sugar to be especially inappropriate in the context of a probiotic formulation, given that high-sugar diets appear to cause microbiome (gut) inflammation based on medical research.